The Hound, a two-stage rocket with commercially available motors to achieve the highest possible altitude:

 - More tests and test flights are supposed to make the platform “The Hound” more reliable, get rid of possible difficulties and give the team the possibility to further bring the starting procedure to perfection.

-We did not get another attempt to break the European record since Balls 2020 — like many other events — got cancelled due to the global COVID-19 pandemic.
-However, we were still able to implement all updates and improvements, planned for The Hound 3.
+In autumn 2020 another attempt was planned.
+Unfortunately, the event Balls — like many other events — got canceled due to the global COVID-19 pandemic.
+However, we were still able to implement all updates and improvements, which were planned for The Hound 3.
 Thanks to Portugal Space we even got a great opportunity to test all that on European soil: EuRoC 2020.
-With the sustainer reaching a max. altitude of about 9km the launch in Portugal marked our team’s highest rocket flight in Europe and a great success overall.
-The new and updated avionics worked flawlessly and, for the first time, we were able to watch five onboard videos after the launch (2x booster, 2x sustainer, 1x interstage).
+With the sustainer reaching a max. altitude of about 9km the launch in Portugal marked our team’s highest rocket flight in Europe to that time and was a great success overall.
+The new and updated avionics worked flawlessly and, for the first time, we were able to watch five on-board videos after the launch (2x booster, 2x sustainer, 1x interstage).
 Despite all those achievements there is still work to be done since the main parachute of both stages did not deploy.
-We are, however, very confident that we can resolve these issues till next year when we can hopefully attempt another launch in the Black Rock desert at Balls 2021.

-True to the motto “all good things come in threes”, the Hound-Team is optimistic that The Hound 3´s flight in 2021 in Nevada will be a great success.
+True to the motto “the third time’s the charm”, the Team is optimistic that the third attempt performed in 2022 will be a great success.

 The software packages OpenRocket and RASAero were used to perform flight simulations.
-The results for “The Hound 2” are presented below:
+The results for “The Hound 2”, launched from the Black Rock desert, are presented below: